mjanssen/react-geojson/README.md

 ### Props

 `apiKey`\* - Your Google Maps api key.\
+`onMapInitiated` - Callback for when the map has been initiated.\
 `ExistingArea` - An existing GeoJSON object to initially show.\
 `onSave` - Callback function on save click.
 Gets the GeoJSON data as argument.\
 `mapStyles` - Map styles, as defined on [mapstyle](https://mapstyle.withgoogle.com/).\